numenta/nupic.research/README.md

 Papers
 ======

 A list of our papers is [available here](https://numenta.com/neuroscience-research/research-publications/).
-If you are interested in scripts and code used in published papers, [this repository](https://github.com/numenta/htmpapers) contains reproducible code for selected Numenta papers.
+If you are interested in the scripts and code used in published papers, [this repository](https://github.com/numenta/htmpapers) contains reproducible code for selected Numenta papers.

 Installation
 ============